realBjornRoden/cognition/README.md

 * Multi-step process:
 1. Setup SQS to receive SNS status notification [aws-sqs](https://docs.aws.amazon.com/cli/latest/reference/sqs/index.html)
-   * Add Permissions for Principal to the Queue, such as "Everybody (*)" with "SQS:AddPermission", "SQS:DeleteMessage" and "SQS:ReceiveMessage"
+   * Add Operaiton Permissions for Principal to the Queue, such as for "Everybody (*)"
 1. Setup SNS Topic and Subscription to recieve notification from StartDocumentTextDetection [aws-sns](https://docs.aws.amazon.com/cli/latest/reference/sns/index.html)
 1. Create IAM Role to allow Textract to publish to SNS, with the `AmazonTextractServiceRole` Policy
 1. StartDocumentTextDetection operation to submit the OCR operation, returns a job identifier (JobId) for the next step [aws-textract](https://docs.aws.amazon.com/cli/latest/reference/textract/start-document-text-detection.html)